MicrosoftEdge/MicrosoftEdge-Documentation/extensions/adding-and-removing-extensions/README.md

 1. Open Microsoft Edge and type 'about:flags' into the address bar.

-2. Check any unchecked boxes in the "Developer settings" section.
+2. Make sure the "Enable extension developer features" box is checked.

    ![about:flags turn on developer features](../media/sideload-aboutflags.png)